 Another potential competitor, Kia’s aging Sedona – due for a total redesign for 2022 – starts at $28,720 and runs, before options, to $42,620.

 All of the 2021 Sienna’s competitors have higher horsepower, but that doesn’t seem to hurt.

 We haven’t clocked them on our own.
 But 0-60 times posted by several other reviewers put the new Sienna in first place with times ranging from 6.4 to 6.9 seconds.
 The Odyssey follows with a range of 6.5 to 7.0 seconds; the Sedona and standard Pacifica are tied with a range of 7.4 to 7.9 seconds and the Pacific Hybrid trails the pack with a range of 8.0 to 8.5 seconds.

-The 2021 Sienna outdoes all but the Pacifica Hybrid in fuel efficiency – and if Pacifica PHEV owners forget to plug in overnight and use it only as a conventional hybrid, it falls behind the new Sienna’s 36 mpg rating.
+The 2021 Sienna outdoes all but the Pacifica Hybrid in fuel efficiency – and if a Pacifica PHEV’s owner forgets to plug in overnight and uses it only as a conventional hybrid, it falls behind the new Sienna’s 36 mpg rating.

 The Pacific Hybrid comes in at 30 mpg combined once its all-electric range is exhausted, and the standard Pacifica gets a 22-mpg combined rating .
 The Odyssey is rated at 28 mpg combined and the 2021 Sedona is rated at 24 mpg.

 All four minivans are fairly close in length, width and height, coming it a just under 17 feet long, 6.5 feet wide and 5.7 feet tall.